Has the 66-Year Riddle to VERTIGO, Hitchcock’s Masterpiece, Finally Been Solved?

 Ernie’s Restaurant

-The highly important other characters are the city of San Francisco and a restaurant called Ernie’s.
+The important other characters are the city of San Francisco and a restaurant called Ernie’s.
 Although Hitch had access to this famous landmark for shooting, he decided to create an exact replica of Ernie’s in the studio.
 I am hoping the true beauty of Vertigo is becoming more clear.

 Forget the Opening Scene